thekevinscott/thekevinscott/src/pages/01-09-2018-deep-learning-cryptocurrency-pc-4-ai/index.md

 jupyter notebook --allow-root --ip=0.0.0.0
 ```

+### Validating the Jupyter notebook

 From another terminal, run curl:

 ```
 curl http://localhost:8888
 ```

-And make sure the docker image responds.
-If that works, try it in the browser at http://192.168.x.xx:8888.
+And make sure you see logs appear in Docker.
+If that works, try accessing in the browser at `http://192.168.x.xx:8888`.

+### Saving the Jupyter notebook

-*IMPORTANT:* If you exit docker now, you'll lose those changes.
-You'll want to commit those changes ([outlined in this article](https://www.techrepublic.com/article/how-to-commit-changes-to-a-docker-image/)).
+**IMPORTANT:** If you exit docker now, you'll lose the installation of Jupyter you just performed.
+You need to commit those changes as ([outlined in this article](https://www.techrepublic.com/article/how-to-commit-changes-to-a-docker-image/)) if you want to avoid installing every time you spin up the container.

 First, in another terminal, get the name of the container: